lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 could be invoked from anywhere.
 However, I prefer to install it at the project level for a few reasons:

--   Different versions of ESLint for different projects
+-   Allows to have different versions of ESLint for different projects
 -   Does not *hide* the ESLint dependecy.
 There is not reason not to make it explicit.
 -   Coworkers and automation tools (such as a CI) will install ESLint